Signs to Look Out For

 The average lifespan of a wood-burning stove is 10 to 20 years, but taking care of your stove and keeping a close eye on it can mean that you can extend its lifespan to the better half of the number above.
-But, experts like Burning Log, warn that if you are noticing the signs listed below pertaining to your heat appliance, it might be time to consider investing in a newer, safer model.
-Read on to find out how to spot the signs that your wood stove is aging.
+But, experts like Burning Log warn that if you are noticing the signs listed below pertaining to your heat appliance, it might be time to consider investing in a newer, safer model.
+Read on to find out how to spot the signs that your wood stove is ageing.

 Read More: Easy Wood-Burning Fireplace Tips and Tricks

 The steel on the top of your stove, as well as on the sides of it, should be flat and smooth.
 If you notice a warp that shouldn’t be there in any part of your stove, it is likely a sign you need a new stove since this will dramatically reduce its efficiency.
 When the steel is warped, more (or less!) air is allowed into the stove which makes it more dangerous to use.